Generation Mars, Part 1

-- Kim Stanley Robinson -- Award-winning science fiction author.
+- Kim Stanley Robinson is an award-winning science fiction author.
 He published Red Mars and two acclaimed sequels about colonizing the planet Mars, Green Mars and Blue Mars.

-- Robert Thirsk -- Canadian astronaut and physician.
+- Robert Thirsk is a Canadian astronaut and physician.
 In 2009 he spent 187 days aboard the International Space Station, the longest any Canadian has been in orbit.
 He's performed dozens of medical and scientific experiments in space.

-- Ray Jayawardhana -- Professor of physics & astronomy and dean of science at York University.
+- Ray Jayawardhana is professor of physics & astronomy and dean of science at York University.
 He's authored two popular science books: Strange New Worlds and Neutrino Hunters.

-- Darlene Lim -- Canadian biologist working at the NASA Ames Research Center.
+- Darlene Lim is a Canadian biologist working at the NASA Ames Research Center.
 She investigates life in remote places on Earth to prepare human explorers to study Mars.

-- Robert Zubrin -- Aerospace engineer, founder of the Mars Society, author of The Case For Mars and other books about colonizing space.
+- Robert Zubrin is an aerospace engineer, founder of the Mars Society, author of The Case For Mars and other books about colonizing space.
 He heads Pioneer Astronautics, a research and development company.

-- Ashwin Vasavada -- Project Scientist for NASA's Curiosity (Mars Science Laboratory) rover.
+- Ashwin Vasavada is a project scientist for NASA's Curiosity (Mars Science Laboratory) rover.
 He's participated in the robotic exploration of Jupiter, Saturn, Mercury and the moon.

-- Janet Kavandi -- Veteran astronaut and Director of the NASA's John H. Glenn Research Center in Cleveland, Ohio.
+- Janet Kavandi is a veteran astronaut and Director of the NASA's John H. Glenn Research Center in Cleveland, Ohio.
 Formerly NASA's Director of Flight Crew Operations, where she was responsible for the space agency's astronaut corps.